Omega-Numworks/Omega-Guide/docs/cfw/omega.md

 ### Section III - How to use your new calculator (not for N0100)

-There are new features to your calculator now, you need to know them<br>
+There are new features to your calculator now, you need to know them.<br/>
 There is a new "Slot" system.
 Your calculator has 2 slots, so it can store 2 firmwares.
 They can't be run at the same time, but by using the RESET button you can switch between them:
 - Hold 1 and press RESET to start Slot A (containing Omega by default)
 - Hold 2 and press RESET to start Slot B (may be empty or contains Epsilon)